dbmrq/vim-dialect/README.md

 # dialect.vim

-A simple plugin that persists the words added with `zG` and `zW` to a `spellfile` specific to the current directory.
+A simple plugin that persists the words added with `zG` and `zW` to a `spellfile` specific to the current file or directory.

 ## Usage